6plosive/portfolio/content/posts/rcr-writeup/Note-service.md

         note_title = b64encode(note_content[:50]).decode() #16
         uploaded_files.add(note_title) #17
 ```
-What we want is a string, AFTER it being base64 encoded, it becomes `/etc/passwd`.
+What we want is a string that, after being base64 encoded, becomes `/etc/passwd`.
 Easy enough, right?
-We just need to run `b64decode(b'/etc/passwd')` in python and that's it!
+We just need to run `b64decode(b'/etc/passwd')` in Python and that's it!

 BUT this would produce an error.
 Specifically `binascii.Error: Incorrect padding`.
-For it to a valid base64 string, its length must be an increment of 4 and every character has to be `A-Z, a-z, 0-9, + or /`.
-We need to somehow turn this path (`/etc/passwd`) lengthed 11 now to a length 12 path.
+For it to a valid base64 string, its length must be a multiple of 4, and every character must be `A-Z, a-z, 0-9, + or /`.
+We need to somehow turn this path (`/etc/passwd`), which is 11 characters long, into a 12 character path.
 Easy enough!
 We just add a `/` in front, making the path `//etc/passwd`.
-This would let us access the file while fitting the criteria for a vaid base64 string.
+This would let us access the file while fitting the criteria for a valid base64 string.
 ```python
 >>> payload = b64decode(b'//etc/passwd')
 >>> print(payload)